2002 FIFA World Cup qualification – CONCACAF Caribbean Zone: Third round

-First leg

-Second leg

 2–2 on aggregate.
-Barbados won 5–4 on penalties and advanced to the Central American round.
+Barbados won 5–4 on penalties and advanced to the semi-finals.
 Cuba advanced to the play-offs.

 Group 2

 First round

 Guyana were suspended by FIFA, thus Antigua and Barbuda obtained a bye to the second round.

-First leg

-Second leg

 Saint Vincent and the Grenadines won 14–1 on aggregate and advanced to the second round.

 Saint Kitts and Nevis won 14–0 on aggregate and advanced to the second round.

 Bermuda won 14–1 on aggregate and advanced to the second round.